dngoldberg/dngoldberg.github.io/_pages/publications.md

 ## Accepted / in press.

+Nakayama Y and T Hirata and D Goldberg and C Greene.
+What determines the shape of a Pine-Island-like ice shelf?
+Accepted for publication in Geophysical Research Letters, 2022.

 Bisset R. and P Nienow and **D N Goldberg** and O Wigmore and R A Loayza-Muro and J L Wadham and M Macdonald and R G Bingham.
 Using thermal UAV imagery to simulate distributed debris thicknesses and sub-debris melt rates on debris-covered glaciers.
-Accetped for publication in Journal of Glaciology, 2022.
+Accepted for publication in Journal of Glaciology, 2022.

 Morlighem, M. and **D N Goldberg**.
 Data Assimilation in Glaciology.
 To appear in Ismail-Zadeh, A (editor) *Applications of Data Assimilation and Inverse Problems in the Earth Sciences*.
 IUGG Special Publication Series - Edited monograph.
 Cambridge: Cambridge University Press.